jianzzha/rfc2544-blog/rfc2544-blog.md

 throttled_time 4792267674277
 ```

-To disable the CPU quota for the pod, the following pod spec is used,
+The following is the relevant pod specification utilized to disable the CPU quota for the pod,
 ```
 metadata:
   annotations: